Skip to main content

 Make sure you check the weather forecast before heading out, cover up in the sun and pack sunscreen, snacks and plenty of water.

-Long summer evenings are perfect for a game of rounders or cricket.
+Long summer evenings are perfect for a game of cricket or rounder.
 Whether you head to the park or the beach, all you really need is a bat and ball.

 And there’s nothing better than catching out Mum and Dad, right?